bahrus/trans-render/README.md

 </div>
 ```

-things that end with Data, Part, Class, Element, Id, Prop do querySelectorAll within its scope.
-In this case, scope is root, so it searches all
+Transform matches that end with Data, Part, Class, Element, Id, Prop do querySelectorAll within its scope.
+In this case, scope is root, so it searches the entire template.

 ```JavaScript
 transform(Main, {